- Employer Services

 - The black dots represent proposed bus stops.

-The routes and bus stops are currently undergoing review with Pierce Transit to operability and safety along the routes, and there may be changes to the displayed information when implemented in March 2017.
+The routes and bus stops are currently undergoing review with Pierce Transit to operate safely along the routes, and there may be changes to the displayed information when implemented in March 2017.

 For an interactive map click here.